 The R8 Spyder is the convertible version of Audi's mid-engined, V8-powered R8 supercar.
-As with its fixed-roof sibling, the R8 Spyder is based on the same platform as the Lamboghini Gallardo and features an excellent balance of exotic performance and every-day drivability.
+As with its fixed-roof sibling, the R8 Spyder is based on the same platform as the now defunct Lamboghini Gallardo and features an excellent balance of exotic performance and every-day drivability.
 For those seeking even more power, Audi offers coupe and drop-top versions of the R8 with a Lamborghini-based V10.

-hough it's beginning to get on in years, the R8 remains one of more appealing supercars on the market due to a mix of stirring driving dynamics, surprising practicality and, of course, double take-inducing good looks.
+Though it's beginning to get on in years, the R8 remains one of more appealing supercars on the market due to a mix of stirring driving dynamics, surprising practicality and, of course, double take-inducing good looks.

 From its aggressive mid-engined proportions to the gaping side air intakes, everything about the R8 Spyder's appearance screams "exotic."
 Revised headlights, taillights, bumpers and other minor stylistic updates help cognoscenti tell the latest model apart from its predecessor.
 Like much else in the R8 Spyder, the arresting sheetmetal is constructed from aluminum in order to keep performance-sapping mass to a minimum.